Cloufield/GWASTutorial/05_PCA/README.md

 12	109500000	112000000	highld
 20	32000000	34500000	highld
 ```

+### Create a list for SNPs in high-LD or HLA regions

-- 0.2 use `high-ld.txt` to extract all SNPs which are located in the regions described in the file using the code as follows:
+Next, use `high-ld.txt` to extract all SNPs which are located in the regions described in the file using the code as follows:

 ```
 plink --file ${plinkFile} --make-set high-ld.txt --write-set --out hild
 ```

 For example:

 ```
 plinkFile="../01_Dataset/1KG.EAS.auto.snp.norm.nodup.split.maf005.thinp020" #!please set this to your own path